kaazing/xamarin.client.tutorials/README.md

-# Kaazing WebSocket Demos for Xamarin
+# Kaazing WebSocket Tutorials for Xamarin

 This repository contains solutions for building Xamarin client applications for Android, iOS Classic an iOS Unified using Kaazing WebSocket API.
 - [Kaazing WebSocket Applications](ws)